IGame4FUN/Timberborn-Map-Resizer/README.md

 **Command structure:**
 Command | What it does
 :---    | :---
--r      | resizes map, takes 2 signed integers (ex. -r -5 6)
--s      | shifts map, takes 2 signed integers  (ex. -s 5 -6)
--resize | Starts the operation.
+-r      | resizes map from original size, takes 2 signed integers (ex. -r -5 6) -s      | shifts map from bottom left corner, takes 2 signed integers  (ex. -s 5 -6) -resize | Starts the operation.

 _commands can look like this:_